Having kids was a bit of a shocker for me. Said every parent ever.

 I tried to get by on four hours of sleep for a while so that I could blog.
 All it did was make me exhausted and have to redo almost all the work I did when I should have been sleeping.

-Don’t be me: recognize that sleep is vital and that you shouldn’t neglect sleeping!
+Don’t be me: recognize that sleep is vital and that you shouldn’t neglect your sleep!

 HOW DO I BLOG WITH KIDS: